Traversing High Ledge Toward Blue Lake Rhino Cave

 .

 You would expect such a unique feature to be a major tourist attraction in Washington, but it seems to be a surprisingly well-kept secret.
-The main reason for this is probably the lack of easy access: the cave is situated in a steep cliff about 300 feet above Blue Lake.
+The main reason for this is probably the lack of easy access: the cave is situated in a steep cliff about 200 vertical feet above Blue Lake.
 Because there are no roads leading to the cliff base, the approach involves either a cross-country hike around Blue Lake, an off-road drive down Jasper Canyon, or a boat ride into Jasper Inlet.
 Once you’ve gotten to the cliff base, the ascent begins with a loose scree-and-talus slope, followed by a somewhat exposed traverse along sloping ledges, and ends with a short but very steep climb up to the cave entrance.
 Although none of this is particularly difficult for an experienced hiker or scrambler, it does keep casual tourists away.

 Blue Lake Rhino Cave Location Overview Map